Composer0/Music-Maker/README.md

 <br>

 # Recording-with-EJS-&-Mongoose Branch
 Purpose of this branch to further develop the app with a recording feature.
-Incorporates Node.js, Express.js, EJS and Mongoose.
+Incorporates Node.js runtime environemnt, EJS templating (soon to be replaced with React), and implements Express.js routing through the use of the Mongoose JS library.

+"Save", "Replay", and "View Song" buttons have now been incorporated.
+"Replay" performs the most recent recorded piano input.
+At this point in the program, inputs are not saved into the database.
+To save in the database (MongoDBCompass), the user must select "Save".
+Upon selecting "Save" the information will be stored into the assigned database, in our application that is known as songrecorder.songs.
+To view the inputs and timings of the most recently saved song during the session, users can select "View Song" and the console.log will populate the information.